 If you are not feeling okay speak to someone about it.
 If you are worried about someone else, ask them if they are okay and encourage them to talk and take time to listen.

 Find out what support is available and encourage others to do the same.

-“Since launching our five-year mental health strategy a year ago, I am more convinced than ever of the importance of mental wellbeing workplace tools, support and signposting.
+“Since launching our five-year mental health strategy we are more convinced than ever of the importance of mental wellbeing workplace tools, support and signposting.
 We will continue to build an inclusive culture through strategies, raising awareness, leadership influence and mental health tools such as Mental Health First Aid training.”

 A recent evaluation of the training showed that for 96% of attendees, it helped them to develop a greater understanding of mental health and signs of mental ill health, whilst making them more mindful of their own wellbeing.
 Additional comments included:

 “Training was excellent and actually made me realise I needed to get additional help myself”